School Districts Sue Juul, Saying Student Vaping Drains Resources

 Schools across the country are so fed up with students vaping on campus that they're suing the e-cigarette manufacturer Juul Labs.

-Multiple districts filed lawsuits on Monday, including school systems in Olathe, Kan., St. Charles, Mo., Long Island, N.Y., and La Conner, Wash.
+Multiple districts filed lawsuits on Monday, including school systems in Olathe, Kan.; St. Charles, Mo.; Long Island, N.Y.; and La Conner, Wash.
 Three of those suits charge that Juul has hooked a generation of young smokers with its sweet flavors, placing a burden on schools.

 "You can't tell me that having flavors like bubblegum and grape is not trying to entice our kids to do something they know is unhealthy," said Shannon Wickliffe, the president of the Olathe Public Schools Board of Education.
 "I understand it as a business strategy, but I think it's kind of disgusting that you would try to addict our children knowing the health consequences."

-In a statement, Juul officials said they've never marketed to kids and have taken steps to limit access to products for anyone under 21.
+In a statement, Juul officials said they have never marketed to kids and have taken steps to limit access to products for anyone under 21.

-The lawsuits come as the number of patients with vaping-related illnesses continues to climb, and the Centers for Disease Control and Prevention has intensified its warnings about the risks of vaping.
+The lawsuits come as the number of patients with vaping-related illnesses continues to climb and the Centers for Disease Control and Prevention has intensified its warnings about the risks of vaping.

 The number of youth smokers has also been increasing.
 The CDC estimates that the number of middle and high school students who use e-cigarettes rose by more than 50% from 2017 to 2018 — from 2.1 million to 3.6 million.